 Our main university campus is in High Wycombe, a charming English town, set in the beautiful Buckinghamshire countryside – yet conveniently close to London and all the excitement of the capital as well.

 Located right in the town centre, the campus has excellent facilities, including a gym, dance and drama studios, production suites, and the impressive library, housed over four floors in our flagship building, The Gateway.

-Work hard and then play some.
 If you need a break from the books, you’ll find lots to keep you entertained at the Eden complex right next door.
-As well as many big name shops, there's a 12-screen cinema and a bowling alley.
-There's also a large choice of restaurants for you to sample, and some are great for when funds get a bit tighter towards the end of term.
+As well as many big name shops and a large choice of restaurants, you will also find a 12-screen cinema and a bowling alley.

 Theatre lovers are well catered for as well.
 The Wycombe Swan Theatre is one of the leading theatres in the South East.
 When you've finished indulging in high-brow productions, you can have a giggle at one of the Town Hall's comedy nights.

 In the Wycombe district, you'll find lots of attractive open spaces, such as the Rye and Hughenden Park.
 In the first you will have access to football pitches laid out on the grass, fishing and boating areas, and a leisure centre, among others.
 Hughenden Park is the largest park in the district and borders National Trust’s Hughenden Manor.

 Close by, there are the delights of the river Thames at Marlow as well as the beautiful Chilterns countryside, which you can explore by walking or cycling.